Guarantee all of your guests are on the same page with your big day plans by creating a stunning wedding website, that's why!

 An area for your guests to upload pictures, so you can keep everyone’s phone snaps

 Wix are known more generally for the website building functionalities, but they do also have some really lovely wedding templates.
-With the freedom to choose just about any combination of elements, this is ideal for creative couples who want to make their website their own.
+Their free service offers the freedom to choose just about any combination of elements, ideal for creative couples who want to make their website their own.

 Here are some of our favourite elements of Wix wedding websites: